Houston Alternative Art: Jim Love and Roy Fridge Studio

+1968

+The Beer Can House

 John Milkovisch, a retired railroad upholsterer, began to transform an ordinary bungalow in Houston's West End into a kinetic, shimmering environment.
 Working for twenty years, he covered the entire yard and drive with intricate patterns of concrete studded with marbles, salvaged industrial washers, and stones; decorated the house and trees with garlands made from beer can tops, rims, and pull tabs; and clad the house with thousands of flattened beer cans, ensuring that he would never have to paint the house again.
-“They say every man should leave something to be remembered by,” he said.
-“At least I accomplished that goal.”
 The site is now a revered local monument maintained by the Orange Show Center for Visionary Art.